 Cons

-With a spinning setup, you can throw lighter lures to a greater distance.
-Baitcasters do not allow the lures to go lighter beyond a point, not so with spinning.
+You can throw lighter lures to a greater distance with a spinning setup.
+Baitcasters do not allow the lures to go lighter beyond a point, unlike spinning.

 A heavier spinning rod can be used for light trolling.
 This means spinning setup can be used for all three methods of walleye fishing – trolling, spinning, and jigging.
-For jigging, however, you may need a lighter line in a spare spool.
+However, you may need a lighter line in a spare spool for jigging.

 Pros